NishchayAnand/software-engineering/Networking/Notes.md

 If you're writin services (server programs) to run on a company network, you should check with the sys-admins to find out which ports are already taken.

+**To establish a secure SSL/TLS connection:**

+- **Client Hello:** The client (e.g., web browser) initiates the SSL/TLS handshake by sending a "Client Hello" message to the server.

+- **Server Hello:** The server responds with a "Server Hello" message and its SSL/TLS certificate.

+- **Certificate Validation:** The client verifies the authenticity and integrity of the server's SSL/TLS certificate, i.e., checks if the certificate is signed by a trusted Certificate Authority (CA), if it is not expired or revoked, and if the domain name matches the server's identity.

+- **Public Key Exchange:** Once the client validates the certificate, it extracts the server's public key from the certificate.
+The client generates a random session key, encrypts it using the server's public key, and sends it back to the server.

+- **Session Key Establishment:** The server receives the encrypted session key from the client and uses its private key (kept secret on the server) to decrypt the session key.
+Both the client and the server now possess the same session key, which can be used for symmetric encryption during the session.

+- **Secure Communication:** With the session key established, the client and server can encrypt and decrypt data using symmetric encryption algorithms.
+This ensures that data exchanged between them is encrypted, making it unreadable to anyone intercepting the communication.

+- **Handshake Completion:** The SSL/TLS handshake is complete, and the client and server can proceed with secure communication.
+They can exchange encrypted data, such as web pages, form submissions, or other application data, using the established secure channel.

+> NOTE: Secure Sockets Layer (SSL) and Transport Layer Security (TLS) certificates are used to establish a secure and encrypted connection between a client (such as a web browser) and a server (such as a website or application). - SSL/TLS certificates are issued by trusted Certificate Authorities (CAs).

 ---

 ## EXTRA: